vuejs/vuex/docs/en/tutorial.md

 </template>

 <script>
-import { getCount } from "../vuex/getters"
+import { getCount } from '../vuex/getters'
 export default {
   vuex: {
     getters: {
+      // note that you're passing the function itself, and not the value 'getCount()'
       counterValue: getCount
     }
   }